ucdavis-sta141b-2021-winter/sta141b-lectures/README.md

 ## Assignments

-Register your github account at
+Link your github account at
 <https://signin-apd27wnqlq-uw.a.run.app/sta141b/>

 Check regularly the course github organization